Reasonable Access Remit

 Reasonable Access are committed to treating all people with equality and respect regardless of their:

 - Disability – or impairment type.

 We recognise that equal treatment is not the same thing as identical treatment and different treatment is sometimes needed.

 Further intersectional disability discrimination issues

-We recognise that there is often oppression related to the above characteristics and that people can experience discrimination on the basis of multiple characteristics at the same time e.g. for being female and disabled, or black, female and disabled.
+We recognise that there is often oppression related to the above characteristics and that people can experience discrimination on the basis of experiencing oppression because of two or more characteristics at the same time e.g. for being female and disabled, or black, male and disabled.

-We will accept trans and non-binary people as their self-identified gender for all purposes.
+We accept trans and non-binary people as their self-identified gender for all purposes.
 We recognise and will provide opportunities for everyone (cis and trans alike) at Reasonable Access events or online spaces to indicate their correct pronouns.
+We will have a conduct policy which asks all people in Reasonable Access spaces or events to use other people’s declared names and pronouns.
 Our trustees indicate their pronouns in their online profiles.
-We recognise navigating formal complaints and legal systems may have additional challenges for trans and non-binary people and others who use different names to their identity or birth certificate paperwork.
+We recognise navigating formal complaints and legal systems may have additional challenges for women including trans women, trans and non-binary people and others who use different names, pronouns or titles to their identity and birth certificate paperwork.